andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 3\.1.6 – Clans have the right to refuse a player from participating if the GUID does not match what is registered on the website.
 In cases where the there is a slight mistake in the registered GUID, admins will decide on next steps to avoid conflicts.

-3\.1.4 – To show the GUIDs of all players in a match, open your console and type: “/pb_plist” or “pb_power”.
+3\.1.4 – To show the GUIDs of all players in a match, open your console and type: “/pb_plist” or “/pb_power”.

 **3.2 – Client Settings**